Get the confidence and skills you need to be prepared for whatever comes your way in the classroom!

 No. Prepared Classroom is not one more thing to add to your ever growing list of responsibilities.
 It is the basis for it all.
 The structure in which everything else lives.
 Curriculum, management, new initiatives . . . they all fit inside.

-How can I get trained on Prepared Classroom?
+How can I get a Prepared Classroom?

 There are multiple training options based on how you learn and how much support you want throughout the learning process.
 Choose the best fit for your learning needs.